Benjamin Zander's The Art of Possibility

 A variety of amateur and professional musicians performed, with pianists, singers, and string and woodwind players performing a wide range of music from Bach to Brahms to Menotti.
 Ben provided enthusiastic support and guidance from the piano and transformative revelations to the players and audience alike.

 We felt it was important that these workshops were open for anyone to experience and so we were delighted to make these FREE for participants and listeners.
+The workshops have been supported by the Esmée Fairbairn Foundation.

 ‘I’m bursting to sing and be in the front row of my life!
 The possibilities are endless!’